This article may contain compensated links. Please read the disclosure for more info.

 Do Re Mi Fa Sol La Si (Ti)

-Here are the basic 7 notes on a treble staff:
+Here you can see the 7 basic notes (white keys on a piano) on the treble staff:

-Musical pitches can also be altered a half step higher or lower with the help of accidentals, or sharps (#) and flats (b).
+Musical pitches can also be altered a half step higher or lower with the help of accidentals: sharps (#) and flats (b).

-All in all there are 12 different "pitch classes" (on the piano you can see them as 7 white keys and 5 black) in the western music tradition.
+All in all, there are 12 different "pitch classes" in the western music tradition.
+On a piano, you can see them as 7 white and 5 black keys.